ezioeg/graphrestapi-nest/README.md

-# Graph Rest API Nest
+## ⚙️ Graph Rest API Nest
-Graph Rest API Nest is a backend project built using NestJS to provide both RESTful API and GraphQL API capabilities.
-The application connects to a PostgreSQL database to manage and retrieve data.
-This project aims to offer a flexible API with multiple ways to interact with the same data source.
+Backend project developed with NestJS providing both RESTful and GraphQL API capabilities.
+It connects to a PostgreSQL database to manage and retrieve data efficiently.
+The project offers flexible ways to interact with the same data source.

-## Features
+### Features
+- **REST API**
-- **REST API**: Fully functional RESTful endpoints to manage resources.
+  Fully functional RESTful endpoints to create, read, update, and delete resources.

+- **GraphQL API**
-- **GraphQL API**: GraphQL endpoints for efficient querying and data fetching.
+  GraphQL endpoints designed for flexible and efficient data querying.

+- **PostgreSQL Database**
-- **PostgreSQL Database**: Data storage managed via PostgreSQL for easy scalability and query optimization.
+  Robust data storage with PostgreSQL, optimized for scalability and complex queries.

-- **Authentication and Authorization**: Includes basic authentication for secure access.
+- **Authentication and Authorization**
+  Basic authentication implemented to secure API access.

 ## Technologies Used
 ### Backend & APIs